wragge/10154-2017/pages/module1/module1-changes.md

 The Atlas of Living Australia also has a [digital volunteer site](https://volunteer.ala.org.au/) where you can work on a variety of Australian citizen science projects, including the transcription of historical expedition journals.

 {: .bg-context .bg-warning}
 **Portfolio alert!** I want you to choose one crowdsourcing project and invest some time in it -- a minimum of an hour.
-Reflecting on the issues, questions and readings above, I want you to write a short 500 word essay on the experience.
+Reflecting on the issues, questions and readings above, I want you to write a short 500 word (not including Harvard-style references if required) essay on the experience.
 What made you interested?
 What did you enjoy?
 What did you find frustrating?

 ### The politics of digital heritage